alexandrepayumo/recipe-recommender-app/README.md

 ## How to use

-Can view the project by cloning the repository and running the project on localhost, or by going to the following link: url
+Can view the project by cloning the repository and running the project on localhost, or by going to the following link: https://recipe-recommender-app.vercel.app/

 ## Problems